Dueling Trump-Biden events offer contrasting virus responses

 After long campaigning virtually from his Delaware home, Biden has in recent weeks begun visiting Pennsylvania, allowing him to target a swing state without venturing far.
 Lancaster is about an hour and 15 minutes by car from Biden’s house, and yet it is the farthest he’s traveled lately, aside from a trip to Houston to meet with the family of George Floyd, whose death in police custody sparked protests around the nation.

 Trump, by contrast, staged a rally in Tulsa, Oklahoma, last weekend and spoke at an Arizona megachurch on Tuesday.
-On Thursday, he visited a rural Wisconsin shipyard and taped a town hall for later broadcast by Fox News Channel from an airport in Green Bay.
+On Thursday, he visited a rural Wisconsin shipyard and taped a town hall to be broadcast by Fox News Channel from an airport in Green Bay.
 Vice President Mike Pence also hit another key state, Ohio.

 Biden’s team has organized small events and enforced social distancing.
 Trump has refused to wear a mask in public, and his campaign says Biden is using a cautious approach to hide the fact that he can’t draw large, enthusiastic crowds.